 The fantastic news is that time has finally come!
 We’re really excited that plans for activities are now being made and some activities are beginning to happen again.
 In this latest news update we bring you the ‘hot off the press’ information that we currently have – please check back regularly for updates and in case things have to change last minute (if you sign up for anything you’ll automatically be kept informed of any changes by the relevant organisers).

 Finally, the community-led Culm Himalayan Balsam Action Group (HBAG) is going from strength to strength.
 The group held an online ‘meet & greet with Q&A’ on 27th May 2021 so those volunteers signed up to date could introduce themselves to each other and exchange skills and experience between the more and less experienced members of the group.
-The group will coordinate a plan of action to address this invasive species in multiple locations along the Culm (from Churchstanton to Stoke Canon!).
+The group has undertaken surveys and coordinated a plan of action to address this invasive species in multiple locations along the Culm (from Churchstanton to Stoke Canon!).
 If you’d like to sign up to join the group please email email@example.com with your name and where you live/where you’d be happy to tackle the balsam and we’ll put you in touch with the groups’ coordinators.
 An outdoor training session titled Tackling Himalayan Balsam in the Culm Valley took place on Friday 18th June 2021, with HBAG members meeting at the Blackdown Healthy Living Centre in Hemyock.
 As part of the Connecting the Culm project, the free outdoor training and information session for all ages (risk assessed and COVID-safe) showed participants how to identify and remove Himalayan Balsam as part of a wider project to make the river better for wildlife and people and included making a start on tackling the balsam!
 Following the session surveying and mapping of the catchment is ramping up to tackle the spread of Himalayan Balsam.
 More events are planned from June to September 2022 and details are posted on the Events page and our Newsletters if you’d like to find out more.

 One last future opportunity to mention focuses on the nature-based solutions the Connecting the Culm project is beginning to implement in the catchment’s priority areas.
-NBS projects have unfortunately been delayed due to COVID but if you would be interested in volunteering to help with some of the projects and work please keep an eye out for updates – we hope to be able to provide more information about this in the coming months; in the meantime please register your interest by emailing firstname.lastname@example.org
+NBS projects were unfortunately delayed due to COVID but if you would be interested in volunteering to help with some of the projects and monitoring work please keep an eye out for updates – we hope to be able to provide more information about this in the coming months; in the meantime please register your interest by emailing firstname.lastname@example.org